Dad and Partner Pay

-If you are self employed, you can keep an eye on your business without losing your Dad and Partner Pay.
-This means you can oversee your business operations and perform the occasional administrative task.
+If you're self employed, you can keep an eye on your business without losing your Dad and Partner Pay.
+This means you can oversee your business operations and perform occasional administrative tasks.

 There are rules about whether your Dad and Partner Pay can be paid when you travel outside Australia.